MarcosIgnacioo/donkey/README.md

 TODO monday tuesday

-[ ] how to make good tests in c
-[ ] which may imply to refactor a lot of stuff to
+[x] which may imply to refactor a lot of stuff to
     unions instead of void *
+[ ] start second refactor where i change the expressions array in the function calls to be an Expressions ** so i dont need to copy data and just pass the pointers of the already existing expressions
-[ ] start remaking classmoods
+[ ] start hallucinating the testing api i wanna have so testing aint as tedius [ ] start remaking classmoods

 todo: eventually